 I’m sure we’ve all experienced a few food shortage scares during this Coronavirus Pandemic!
-One way to reduce waste is to grow your own fruits, fruits and vegetables at home.
+One way to be more sustainable is to grow your own herbs, fruits and vegetables at home.

 You can easily grow your own berries at home!
 Raspberries and blackberries grow in bushes, so you can have your own home-grown berries quite quickly.
 Strawberries grow on the ground, and they’re very easy to grow and don’t require much space.

 If you have some space in the garden where you could plant some vegetables, you could plant carrots, spinach, potatoes, radishes and garlic quite easily.
 Potatoes are a great place to start as they’re very hardy.
-I'm growing my own potatoes, basil and thyme and they all worked out really well!
+This summer I grew my own tomatoes, potatoes, basil and thyme and they all worked out really well!
 I’ve now moved house so I’m starting from scratch.
 This time I’m trying to grow a chili pepper plant, salad leaves and basil indoors.

 3- Opt for glass, cardboard and tin